 From avoiding homelessness while life kept shifting underneath us.

-Debt doesn't mean failure.
+Debt does not always mean failure.

-It mens the cost of endurance was deferred.
+Sometimes it means the cost of endurance was deferred.

 Why Support Matters in This Context